SarderLab/HistomicsTK-PodoCount/PodoCount_README.md

 ### Detailed Instructions

-Login.
+Accessing and logging on to the Sarder Lab's DSA:
+- Navigate to link
+- Login
-In the upper right hand corner of the window select the drop down arrow to the right of your username.
-Navigate to {'Your username'} > My folders > Public.
-Upload WSIs and corresponding glomerulus annotation files for analysis.
+- In the upper right hand corner of the window select the drop down arrow to the right of your username
+	- Navigate to {'Your username'} > My folders > Public
+- Upload WSIs and corresponding glomerulus annotation files for analysis.

 To initiate PodoCount analysis: